Fabio286/simplogs/README.md

 A simple module that creates app file logs.
 I've made this module to have a light weight and simple way to track trace and error logs in my small and mid size projects.

-However, if you are here maybe this small piece of code can be handy for yout purpose.
+However, if you are here maybe this small piece of code can be handy for your purpose.

 ## Installation